Could you become YouTube’s next poetry star?

 The prize is £500 and a day at London’s YouTube Space where you’ll pick up essential insider tips on reaching audiences from online poetry sensation Savannah Brown – pictured above.
 YouTube’s technical experts will help you film your winning entry in a state-of-the-art studio.

-Full terms and conditions t/c: here are the How To Enter basics
+Here are the How To Enter basics

-- Write a new poem on National Poetry Day’s theme of Truth.
-For inspiration, check out the YouTube films by the five judges: Savannah Brown, Nikita Gill , footballer/poet Marvin Sordell, artist Chris Riddell and Manchester performance poet Tony Walsh, whose poem This is the Place has had more than 4 million views on YouTube.
+1.Write a new poem on National Poetry Day’s theme of Truth.
+For inspiration, check out these YouTube films by the five judges: Savannah Brown, Nikita Gill , footballer/poet Marvin Sordell, artist Chris Riddell and Manchester performance poet Tony Walsh, whose poem This is the Place has had more than 4 million views.

-- Upload your poem to YouTube and tag the title #SpeakYourTruthPoem, by October 3 Please include the text of the poem in the information below the film, and tell us how you want to be contacted by National Poetry Day if you are shortlisted.
+3. Upload your poem to YouTube and tag the title #SpeakYourTruthPoem, by October 3 Please include the text of the poem in the information below the film, and tell us how you want to be contacted by National Poetry Day if you are shortlisted.
 Do this by emailing email@example.com.
 Remember you cannot win the Prize if you miss this step!

-- Small print: the judges’ decision is final.
+5. Small print: the judges’ decision is final.
 This competition is run by the charity Forward Arts Foundation and supported by The Space, and in submitting an entry, you give both The Space and National Poetry Day permission to contact you, to share your film, in extract or in its entirety, via their websites and associated broadcast or social media channels.
 This does not affect your rights as creator.
 Oh, and talking of creators’ rights: don’t use music in your film unless it has been cleared for use.